Alexandra Armstrong: Serving financial planning

 Armstrong is a founding member and ongoing board member for the Foundation for Financial Planning in 2000, and was a chairwoman of the non-profit organization as well.

 Outside activities

 In addition to her work in financial planning, Armstrong is active outside the financial services industry.
-She was the first (and only) female president of the National Capital Area Council of the Boy Scouts of America, and is also a past treasurer of the national board for Reading Is Fundamental.
+A past president of the Boy Scouts of America, National Capital Area Council (its first and only female president) of the Boy Scouts of America, she continues to serve on its advisory board.
+She served on the national board of Reading Is Fundamental (past treasurer) for over 20 years.
+She is a past president and current member of the Women’s Forum of Washington DC, which is part of an international organization of preeminent women in their respective fields.
+She is a member of the Cosmos Club (past chair investment committee).
+She also serves as the Vice President of the Boys and Girls Club of Sarasota and Desoto counties Foundation Board.

 Armstrong has also served on the Board of Visitors of Georgetown University School of Business Administration, and was president of the National Association of Women Business Owners, Washington, D.C., and also the International Women's Forum of Washington, DC.

+For the past 40 years, Alexandra Armstrong has also coauthored a monthly column for the National Association of Investment Clubs magazine.
+She also writes a quarterly column on Retirement Planning for Women for the Journal of Financial Planning which goes to all Financial Planning Association members.

 Accolades

 In 1985, Armstrong received the Award of Excellence in Commerce from Boston College Alumni Association.
 In 1994, she received the Alumni of the year award from Stone Ridge, her alma mater.

 In 2004, Armstrong was the first woman to receive the P. Kemp Fain, Jr. award from the Financial Planning Association.

 In 2006, she was inducted into the Washington Business Hall of Fame.